Placental Abruption

 What can I expect if I have a placental abruption?

 This can vary depending on the severity of your symptoms and how far along you are in your pregnancy.
-You can expect to be monitored closely and often.
-Watch for any changes in symptoms and discuss them with your healthcare provider immediately.
+You can expect for your healthcare provider to monitor you closely and often.
+Watch for any changes in symptoms and discuss them with your provider immediately.

 The two factors that affect survival rate are gestational age at birth and the severity of the abruption.
-Early detection, close monitoring, and quick treatment can help reduce complications.
+Early detection, close monitoring and quick treatment can help reduce complications.
+If a severe abruption occurs, there’s about a 15% chance it’ll end in fetal death.

 Can I have another placental abruption?

-You have about a 15% chance of having another abruption in a future pregnancy.
+You have about a 15% chance of having another abruption in a future pregnancy after you have one.
 With two prior abruptions, this chance increases to about 25%.
-If you have had a previous abruption, please let your healthcare provider know.
+Tell your healthcare provider if you’ve had a previous placental abruption.

 What are questions I should ask my healthcare provider?

-Your healthcare provider should be able to answer your questions and prepare you for treatment of placental abruption.
+Your healthcare provider should be able to answer your questions and prepare you for placental abruption treatment.
 Here are some questions you might ask:

 • What are my treatment options?